grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Well, for lack of anything else to report, I'll tell you that the weather is thickening up a bit.
 The haze has really set in, and there's a bit of a chop coming on.
 Nothing to mention right now, but it looks to me like the kind of things that could turn into real weather later."

-Weather was not generally a concern for Percy, submarines could ride out even the worst weather at depth.
+Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
 But she couldn't guess at what the _Gnat_ could handle.
 "Does that give you anything to worry about with the _Gnat_?"

 "Naw."
 Shakes voice crackled.
 "The _Gnat's_ been through the very worst.
 If it gets bad, I'll dive and ride it out underwater.
 With all this running on the surface, the batteries are always fully topped-up."